e-hat/plume/README.md

 # Plume 🦚

 ## About
-This is a statically typed language that I've been writing a compiler for.
-A while ago it could emit a subset of x86-64 assembly but I am currently in the process of writing a WebAssembly backend instead, ~~which you can see on the `wasm` branch~~ which is being developed on the `main` branch.
-I'm tired of making feature branches when I'm the only one working on this lol.
+Plume is a statically typed programming language that compiles to Web Assembly.
+I use this project to mess around with compilers stuff.
+Plume probably wouldn't be very useful in production.

-You can get into the nitty-gritty details of the expresion-based syntax of Plume here: https://www.eddiehatfield.com/blog/plume-syntax
+Here's an overview of the syntax: https://www.eddiehatfield.com/blog/plume-syntax

 ## How things work
 Check out `src/Parsing` for the abstract syntax tree, lexer, and parser, for which I